 Henderson’s expansive range of passing to those ahead of him has attracted plaudits for a number of seasons now.
 Balls over the top or into the box to Liverpool’s rampant front three have been a welcome feature in Klopp’s system.
 Picking the ball up and dragging his team upfield, as the ball is either hit to feet or hit long, mirroring that of a previous Liverpool man.

-Four goals and five assists in 26 Premier League starts this year shows that he is not only capable of getting into the box and scoring, he’s also a creative force for teammates.
+Four goals and five assists in 26 Premier League starts this year show that he is not only capable of getting into the box and scoring, but he’s also a creative force for teammates.
 Likewise, Henderson’s 0.9 key passes per game, and nine big chances created, prove he’s more than capable of playing that cut-throat pass to unlock a defence.

 Henderson embodies Klopp’s football in such a way that if one envisaged the German in Liverpool red, in the midfield in front of the Anfield faithful, you’d expect he would share an almost identical on-pitch persona with the former Sunderland man.